jonathan-kee/Data-Science-Projects/LEARNING.md

 Aggreates table cannot find information individually, you have to join up with another table

 # Data Modelling
-Link t0 What is STAR schema | Star vs Snowflake Schema | Fact vs Dimension Table
+Link to What is STAR schema | Star vs Snowflake Schema | Fact vs Dimension Table
 - https://www.youtube.com/watch?v=hQvCOBv_-LE

 Data comes in highly denormalized (a lot of duplicate data because not relational).
 Everything is stored in a single row